 Retaliation means any action that adversely affects the employment or other institutional status of an individual that is taken by an institution or an employee because the individual has made a good faith allegation of research misconduct or of inadequate institutional response thereto or has cooperated in good faith with an investigation of such allegation.

 c.
-Procedures for Handling Allegations of Research Misconduct appoint some other person to assume the responsibility.
+Procedures for Handling Allegations of Research Misconduct case, or is the complainant, then the next higher administrative officer will appoint some other person to assume the responsibility.